Setting Up BSD as a Router with NAT and DHCP

 For example, FreeBSD users might add lines like ifconfig_em0=”DHCP” for the external port and ifconfig_em1=”inet 192.168.1.1 netmask 255.255.255.0″ for the internal one.
 These entries tell the system how to bring up each interface during boot.

-Getting this part right means future services like NAT and DHCP will have a foundation to build on.
-Once IPs are assigned and interfaces are responding, it’s easy to move to the next step.
-A simple ping test from both ends can verify that devices are talking as expected.
+Getting this part right lays the groundwork for future services like NAT and DHCP.
+After you assign IPs and confirm that the interfaces respond, you can move to the next step easily.
+Run a simple ping test from both ends to verify that the devices communicate as expected.

 Enabling Packet Forwarding in sysctl.conf